Geronimo: An American Legend: Columbia

 "I don't think I ever had a movie where I was so concerned about trying to be fair", said Hill.
 "Usually you're just trying to be dramatic and you've got good guys and bad guys.
 In this movie, you try to valorize both sides.
 At the same time you have to be rigorous enough to say that both sides did terrible things; they did heroic things, they did terrible things.
 To suggest that there were only terrible things is wrong and to suggest that it was only heroic was wrong, too.
 At the same time you're trying to make it a theatrical two-hour movie."
 Hill thought the cavalry officers "were the most sympathetic to the Indians of the Southwest.
 They knew them and understood that what was happening was a tragedy.
 They understood that the imposition of the reserve system was going to have tragic consequences.
 Yet, they were the ones being asked to carry out this policy.
 They were the ones being asked to fight, so there was this kind of conflict between feelings and duty."

-The film greenlit by Columbia's head of production Mark Canton, whose brother Neil was the producer.